matthew-r-richards/cloud-cd/README.md

 By default, the build agent pod has access to the current cluster via a kubernetes service account (this is handled by the Jenkins/Teamcity plugins).
 In order to deploy to another cluster, the following may be required:

 * Authenticate with a different Google Cloud service account (if the current service account does not have access to the other cluster).
-This requires a service account key file as described in *Pre-requisities » Service Account*
+This requires a service account key file as described in *Pre-requisities » Service Account*.
+The service account key file should be provided as a [kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/), as demonstrated by the `svc-account` secret created by `create-cluster.sh` and its use in the `tc-agent` deployment:
   `gcloud auth activate-service-account [path-to-service-account-key.json]`

 * Authenticate `kubectl` for the other cluster